MalenaPS/llm-systems-reliability-lab/docs/reproducibility.md

 Reproducibility is a core design goal of **LLM Systems Reliability Lab**.

-Every evaluation run generates structured artifacts that describe the full execution context.
+ Every evaluation run generates structured artifacts that describe the full execution context of the pipeline.
 This allows experiments to be inspected, reproduced, and compared across runs, models, and configurations.

 Reproducibility enables: